hemanth1403/hemanth1403.github.io/_pages/about.md

 # To further contribute to the Machine Learning community, I have a [YouTube](https://www.youtube.com/@borismeinardus) and [Medium](https://medium.com/@boris.meinardus) channel where I publish educational Machine Learning content.
 ---

-👨🏻‍💻 I'm a Masters student in Northeastern University persuing majors in Artificial Intelligence.
+👨🏻‍💻 I'm a Masters student in Northeastern University pursuing majors in Artificial Intelligence.

 🔬 My research interests are in Computer vision, GAN's and Reinforcement learning!